Therapy for Filipinos & Asian-Americans

 You feel pressure to carry the family (financially, emotionally, or both)

-You struggle to set limits with parents or relatives without feeling guilty
+You struggle to set boundaries without feeling guilty afterwards

 You feel like you don’t fully belong anywhere.